antonioGoncalves64/pyspark/Labpython-list-comprehensions.md

 The Generator Expression allows us to create a generator without the yield keyword.
 Example:

     * **_generator_expression = (i for i in range(11) if i % 2 == 0)_**

+    **difference between Generator Expressions and List Comprehensions** The generator yields one item at a time and generates item only when in demand.
+Whereas, in a list comprehension, Python reserves memory for the whole list.
+Thus we can say that the generator expressions are memory efficient than the lists.
+We can see this in the example below.